This Easy Artisan Pizza recipe produces delicious, shatteringly thin crusts for wonderful individual-style pizzas.

 - 4 Homemade Flour Tortillas thawed if frozen

 - 4 teaspoons extra virgin olive oil

-- 2 ounces of thinly sliced sopressata or toppings of choice; sausage, pepperoni, bacon, chicken, fresh veggies, mushrooms, greens, etc.
+- 2 ounces of thinly sliced soppressata or toppings of choice; sausage pepperoni, bacon, chicken, fresh veggies, mushrooms, greens, etc.

 - a handful of fresh arugula lightly dressed with Sunny Honey Vinaigrette

-- Place tortillas on preheated pizza stone or sheet pan in oven and bake for 2 minutes or until starting to turn golden brown.
+Place tortillas on the preheated pizza stone (or sheet pan) in the oven and bake for 2 minutes or until starting to turn light golden brown.
 You will probably have to do this in batches, depending on the size of your stone or pan.
 Remove from oven to work surface.